Dagwal/Portfolio/README.md

-# Dagim Wallelgnen's CV Website
+# Dagim Wallelgne's CV Website

 Welcome to the repository.
 This platform is developed using React and showcases my academic background, professional experiences, and various technical and research projects.